Quantum cohomology and toric minimal model programs: Introduction

-In \cite{qkirwan} the second author studied the relationship between $QH_G(X)$ and $QH(X \qu G)$ given by virtual enumeration of affine gauged maps, called the {\em quantum Kirwan map}.
+In \cite{qkirwan1,qkirwan2,qkirwan3} the second author studied the relationship between $QH_G(X)$ and $QH(X \qu G)$ given by virtual enumeration of affine gauged maps, called the {\em quantum Kirwan map}.
 An $n$-marked {\em affine gauged map} is a representable morphism from a weighted projective line $\P(1,r)$ for some $r > 0$ to the quotient stack $X/G$ mapping $\P(r) \subset \P(1,r)$ to the semistable locus $X \qu G$.
-More precisely, the domain of an affine gauged map is a curve with a single stacky point with automorphism group of order $r$, which is not canonically identified with $\Z_r$; this distinction becomes important in the definition of families of affine gauged maps which we omit here.
-Some of the results of \cite{qkirwan} are: \begin{theorem} {\rm (Definition and properties of the quantum Kirwan map)} \begin{enumerate} \item The stack $\M_{n,1}^G(\bA,X,d)$ of $n$-marked affine gauged maps of class $d \in H_2^G(X,\Q)$ has a natural compactification $\ol{\M}_{n,1}^G(\bA,X,d)$.
-We denote by $\ev,\ev_\infty$ the evaluation maps
+Some of the results of \cite{qkirwan1,qkirwan2,qkirwan3} are: \begin{theorem} {\rm (Definition and properties of the quantum Kirwan map)} \begin{enumerate} \item The stack $\M_{n,1}^G(\bA,X,d)$ of $n$-marked affine gauged maps of class $d \in H_2^G(X,\Q)$ has a natural compactification $\ovl{\M}_{n,1}^G(\bA,X,d)$.
+Denote by $\ev,\ev_\infty$ the evaluation maps

-and $\ev_d, \ev_{d,\infty}$ their restrictions to maps of class $d$.
-The moduli stack $\ol{\M}_{n,1}^G(\bA,X,d)$ has a perfect relative obstruction theory over $\ol{\M}_{n,1}(\bA)$ (the case of $X$ and $G$ trivial) where $\ol{\M}_{n,1}(\bA)$ is the complexification of Stasheff's multiplihedron. \item For any $n \ge 0$, the map defined by virtual enumeration of stable $n$-marked affine gauged maps
+and $\ev_d$, $\ev_{d,\infty}$ their restrictions to maps of class $d$.
+The moduli stack $\ovl{\M}_{n,1}^G(\bA,X,d)$ has a perfect relative obstruction theory over $\ovl{\M}_{n,1}(\bA)$ (the case of $X$ and $G$ trivial) where $\ovl{\M}_{n,1}(\bA)$ is the complexification of Stasheff's multiplihedron. \item For any $n \ge 0$, the map defined by virtual enumeration of stable $n$-marked affine gauged maps

 is well-defined. \item The sum